0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2017-03-19-Wordlist-processor.md

 Happy new year.  ( yeah.i know i been busy )

-The last year end up been a cool year with a great end, i was speaker at two events with i been working on for while now **password cracking**.
+The last year end up been a cool year with a great end, i was speaker at two events with something i been working on for while now **password cracking**.

 Every thing started some time ago after googling around about password cracking, that i first shared  with my colleagues after a small  poc, and since to me everything less then 100% isn't worth spending time doing, i "went all in", end up to cracking every single hash.